pingcap/docs-cn/sql-statements/sql-statement-flashback-to-timestamp.md

     ```

 * Only a user with the `SUPER` privilege can execute the `FLASHBACK CLUSTER` SQL statement.
+* `FLASHBACK CLUSTER` does not support rolling back DDL statements that modify PD-related information, such as `ALTER TABLE ATTRIBUTE`, `ALTER TABLE REPLICA`, and `CREATE PLACEMENT POLICY`.
-* From the time specified in the `FLASHBACK` statement to the time when the `FLASHBACK` is executed, there cannot be a DDL statement that changes the related table structure.
+* At the time specified in the `FLASHBACK` statement, there cannot be a DDL statement that is not completely executed.
 If such a DDL exists, TiDB will reject it.
-* Before executing `FLASHBACK CLUSTER TO TIMESTAMP`, TiDB disconnects all related connections and prohibits read and write operations on these tables until the `FLASHBACK` statement is completed.
+* Before executing `FLASHBACK CLUSTER TO TIMESTAMP`, TiDB disconnects all related connections and prohibits read and write operations on these tables until the `FLASHBACK CLUSTER` statement is completed.
 * The `FLASHBACK CLUSTER TO TIMESTAMP` statement cannot be canceled after being executed.
 TiDB will keep retrying until it succeeds.
+* If the `FLASHBACK CLUSTER` statement causes the rollback of metadata (table structure, database structure), the related modifications will **not** be replicated by TiCDC.
+Therefore, you need to pause the task manually, wait for the completion of `FLASHBACK CLUSTER`, and manually replicate the schema definitions of the upstream and downstream to make sure that they are consistent.
+After that, you need to recreate the TiCDC changefeed.

 ## Example